 At dinner one evening back in 1977, Linda Worley, a needlework enthusiast, complained to her husband that she was frustrated by not having available every single color of DMC floss.
 "Why don't you open a shop and carry all of the line?" he replied.
 And she did.
-Her shop, "Patches and Stitches", celebrated its 40th anniversary in 2018.
+Her shop, "Patches and Stitches", has celebrated its 43rd anniversary.

 Located in Huntsville, Alabama, "Patches", as the locals affectionately say, mirrors the astonishing growth of its home city.
 It was first housed in a 400 square foot space.
 Two years later the shop moved into a charming little house in the old part of town.